microservices-security-in-action/samples/README.md

 * Docker security principles
 * Deploying a microservice on Docker
 * Securing the host
-* Running Docker bench for security
+* Running Docker Bench for security
+* Running Docker in Swarm mode
 * Challenges in container security
 * Summary